kjm8/kumanui/build.md

 ## Prerequisites

 - Python 3.10+ available as `python3` (or a local `venv` in `venv/`).
+- Install dependencies with `pip install -r requirements.txt`.
-- PyYAML for token parsing: `pip install pyyaml`
+  - Includes PyYAML for token parsing.
-- PyObjC for macOS Terminal profile generation: `pip install pyobjc` (macOS only)
+  - Includes PyObjC for macOS Terminal profile generation (macOS only).

 ## Make Targets